Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{\al: The surrogate model}

 We propose two variants of the algorithm, both using the trained decision tree described above to optimize the \hp{} $z$:

-\begin{itemize} \item The {\em random search variant} applies random search on $tree$: Randomly draw $z$ until $tree(z) =0$, i.e. the trained decision tree predicts that the image will be ok. \item The {\em evolutionary version} applies NGOpt on the objective function $l:x\mapsto tree(z_0+\epsilon \cdot x)$ for some randomly drawn $z_0$.
-For a small $\epsilon$ (\eg{} $1\mathrm{e}{-2}$), the final value is close to the starting point $z_0$, thus preserving the diversity of the original GAN: this is the main advantage of the evolutionary version compared to the random search. \end{itemize}

-To evaluate the approach, we use human raters to assess the improvement between initial $z$ and optimized $z$.
-The humans (not working in the computer science field) are presented with a cat generated by EG3D-cats and a cat generated by AfterLearnER: they choose the cat image they prefer, or click on ``no preference''.
+\begin{itemize} \item The {\em random search variant} applies random search on $tree$: Randomly draw $z$ until $tree(z) =0$, i.e., the trained decision tree predicts that the image will be ok. \item The {\em evolutionary version} (searching for local modifications) applies NGOpt on the objective function $l:x\mapsto tree(z_0+\epsilon \cdot x)$ for some randomly drawn $z_0$.
+For a small $\epsilon$ (\eg{} $1\mathrm{e}{-2}$), the final value is close to the starting point $z_0$, thus preserving the diversity of the original GAN: this is the main advantage of the evolutionary version compared to the random search.
+Note that the evolutionary version works in $\R^n$ and has, therefore, no theoretical guarantee of staying close to $z_0$: however, it is initialized with normal random variables, and therefore the small $\epsilon$ implies that it searches in the neighborhood of $z_0$ first. \end{itemize} In both cases, we stop at a budget of 10000.
+To evaluate the approach, we use human raters to assess the improvement between the initial $z$ and the optimized $z$.
+The humans (not working in the computer science field) are presented with a cat generated by EG3D-cats and a cat generated by AfterLearnER: they choose the cat image they prefer or click on ``no preference''.
 The success rates are evaluated among cases in which they do have a preference.
-For the evolutionary variant, raters have to choose one of both cat images, but only images for which the initial $z_0$ was not satisfactory (i.e. $P(bad|z_0) >0$) are presented: these statistical comparisons are based on paired data, i.e., $z_0$ vs $z_0+\epsilon \cdot x^\star$ with $x^\star$ recommended by the optimization run. \Cref{evogan1,evogan2} present some qualitative results of before and after the evolution done by AfterLearnER.
+For the evolutionary variant, raters have to choose one of both cat images, but only images for which the initial $z_0$ was not satisfactory (i.e. $P(bad|z_0) >0$) are presented: these statistical comparisons are based on paired data, i.e., $z_0$ vs $z_0+\epsilon \cdot x^\star$ with $x^\star$ recommended by the optimization run. \Cref{evogan1,evogan2} present some qualitative results before and after the evolution done by AfterLearnER.